Envirometrix/PredictiveSoilMapping/01-Introduction.md

 describable and usually (but not always) more limited than between polygons.
-Because most soil mapping projects have limited resources and time, soil surveyors can not typically afford to survey areas in great detail (e.g. 1:5000) so as to map actual *polypedons*.
+Because most soil mapping projects have limited resources and time, soil surveyors can not typically afford to survey areas in great detail (e.g. 1:5000) so as to map actual *polypedons* (complex of contiguous pedons).
 As a compromise, the survey team generally has to choose some best achievable target scale (e.g. 1:10,000 – 1:50,000).
 Maps produced at some initial scale can be further generalized, depending on the application and user demands [@Wysocki2005Geoderma].